doivglser/mindevenviro-fanciful/docs/README.md

 	thermald laptop-mode-tools cpufrequtils sysvinit-core
 	dirmngr git sudo gksu gnupg tor deb.torproject.org-keyring snort

-* while installing
+* running "mde-setup"

   Sometimes debian has updates, read the stdout please, if you need a restart,

   or you can aprove to login in to your github.com account, than just hit enter,

-  for new install, for an update AND OR an to upgrade the system.
+  for new install, for an update AND OR to upgrade the system.
 The apt-get

   package manager is marked to, not install systemd related packages.